belt/war_of_cards/doc/RF - Code Challenge - War Card Game.md

    all 52 cards, at which point the game ends and the player with all the cards is the winner.

 3. If there are more than two players, then a player can be eliminated if they run out of cards.
 The game continues as usual with the remaining players until there is a winner.

 4. A round consists of the following:

-  A. Each player puts into play the top card of their deck face up.
+  a.
+Each player puts into play the top card of their deck face up.

-  B. The player with the face up card of the highest rank wins all the cards in play, and places them at the bottom of their deck in any order.
+  b.
+The player with the face up card of the highest rank wins all the cards in play, and places them at the bottom of their deck in any order.
 This concludes the round.

-  C. If two or more players have equal highest-rank face up cards, those players put into play three cards from the top of their decks face down, then repeat steps A and B above.
+  c.
+If two or more players have equal highest-rank face up cards, those players put into play three cards from the top of their decks face down, then repeat steps A and B above.
 If two or more players have equal highest-rank face up cards again, repeat step C as many times as needed for the round to conclude.

-  D. If any player would run out of cards in the middle of a round, then that player plays their last card face up, and that card serves as the player’s face up card for the remainder of the round.
+  d.
+If any player would run out of cards in the middle of a round, then that player plays their last card face up, and that card serves as the player’s face up card for the remainder of the round.